Leica CL vs Nikon D3

 Studio photographers will appreciate that the Nikon D3 (unlike the CL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the D3 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the D3 was succeeded by the Nikon D4, while the CL does not have a direct successor.
+Both the CL and the D3 have been discontinued, but can regularly be found used on ebay.
+The D3 was replaced by the Nikon D4, while the CL does not have a direct successor.
 Further information on the features and operation of the CL and D3 can be found, respectively, in the Leica CL Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica CL and the Nikon D3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.